Cryptocurrency wallet: Seed phrases

 In modern convention a seed phrase is now utilised which is a random 12 to 24 (or even greater) list of dictionary words which is an unencrypted form of the private key.
 (Words are easier to memorize than numerals).
 When online, exchange and hardware wallets are generated using random numbers, and the user is asked to supply a seed phrase.
 If the wallet is misplaced, damaged or compromised, the seed phrase can be used to re-access the wallet and associated keys and cryptocurrency in toto.

 Wallets

 A number of technologies known as wallets exist that store the key value pair of private and public key known as wallets.
 A wallet hosts the details of the key pair making cryptocurrency transactions possible.
 Multiple methods exist for storing keys or seeds in a wallet.

 A brainwallet or brain wallet is a type of wallet in which one memorizes a passcode (a private key or seed phrase).
 Brainwallets may be attractive due to plausible deniability or protection against governmental seizure, but are vulnerable to password guessing (especially large-scale offline guessing).
 Several hundred brainwallets exist on the Bitcoin blockchain, but most of them have been drained, sometimes repeatedly.

-Crypto wallets vis-à-vis DApp browsers

-DApp browsers are specialized software that supports decentralized applications.
-DApp browsers are considered to be the browsers of Web3 and are the gateway to access the decentralized applications which are based on blockchain technology.
-That means all DApp browsers must have a unique code system to unify all the different codes of the DApps.

-While crypto wallets are focused on the exchange, purchase, sale of digital assets and support narrowly targeted applications, the browsers support different kinds of applications of various formats, including exchange, games, NFTs marketplaces, etc.